 Basilica of Saint-Pierre-aux-Nonnains

 Saint Pierre-aux-Nonnains, which is believed to be France’s oldest church, dates back to the 4th century.
 It originally served as a Roman gymnasium in the 380 AD as part of a spa complex.
 It was converted to a Benedictine nunnery in the 7th century AD.

 Chapelle des Templiers de Metz

 According to tradition, the Knights Templar who came to Metz in 1133 built the chapel between 1180 and 1220.
-It is the only example of a rotunda chruch existing in Lorraine today.
+It is the only example of a rotunda church existing in Lorraine today.

 Temple Neuf de Metz

-The Temple Neuf de Metz was construced from 1901 to 1905, during a period of time when the region of Lorraine was controlled by Germany.
+The Temple Neuf de Metz was constructed from 1901 to 1905, during a period when the region of Lorraine was controlled by Germany.
 The church is located on a small island in the Moselle River.